 Once I discovered this article Feng Shui Home Office, I knew I'd found the magic formula plus a few modifications.
 You'll want to read the full article for home office do's and don'ts.
 My focus here is on the best location for your home office desk.
 Feng shui says “… the ideal feng shui desk placement is in the command position, also known as the power position.
 This means that while seated at your desk you can see the door and the incoming stream of people and energy.”

 This makes a lot of sense as you're going to hear noises and rather than turning around, you only have to look up.
 Of course I tweaked this recommendation to say your desk should face the door AND a window whenever possible.
 And sometimes you'll have to make trade-offs like this tiny 8 by 8 ft home office I found in a new home yesterday.
+It felt like this home office was hidden for privacy as the house was more than 5,000 sq ft.

 A Home Office Desk Shouldn't Face a Wall